microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/driveitem-createuploadsession.md

 Namespace: microsoft.graph

 Create an upload session to allow your app to upload files up to the maximum file size.
 An upload session allows your app to upload ranges of the file in sequential API requests.
-Upload sessions allow the transfer to be resumed if a connection is dropped while the upload is in progress.
+Upload sessions also allow the transfer to resume if a connection is dropped while the upload is in progress.

-To upload a file using an upload session, there are two steps:
+To upload a file using an upload session:

 1. [Create an upload session](#create-an-upload-session)
 2. [Upload bytes to the upload session](#upload-bytes-to-the-upload-session)